crosswalk-project/crosswalk-test-suite/doc/Coding_Style_Guide_CheatSheet.md

   - One variable per declaration

-        Every variable declaration (field or local) declares only one variable: declarations such as int a, b; are not used.
+        Every variable declaration (field or local) declares only one variable: declarations such as `int a, b;` are not used.

   - No C-style array declarations

-        The square brackets form a part of the type, not the variable: String[] args, not String args[].
+        The square brackets form a part of the type, not the variable: `String[] args`, not `String args[]`.

   - Package statement